yodobrin/file-service-sample/README.md

 ![art](./images/hlapproach.png)

 ### Components

-> To Do: add network security components and description

 1. Container App - create SaS tokens and containers, it also provide SaS for given file with in a given container.